swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

   match program with
   | Instruction inst ->
       match inst with
       | :?
-ConsoleInstruction<Program<_>> as i -> interpretConsole interpret i
+ConsoleInstruction<Program<_>> as i ->
+             interpretConsole interpret i
       | :?
-LoggerInstruction<Program<_>> as i -> interpretLogger interpret i
+LoggerInstruction<Program<_>> as i ->
+             interpretLogger interpret i
       | _ -> failwithf "unknown instruction type %O" (inst.GetType())
-  | Stop value -> value
+  | Stop value ->
+      value
 ```

 The advantage of this approach is that it is much more modular.
 We can write subcomponents independently of each other, using different instruction sets, and then combine them later.
-The only thing that needs to change is the top-level interpreter for a particular workflow, and that main interpreter itself can be built from a number of independent sub-interpreters.
+The only thing that needs to change is the top-level interpreter for a particular workflow, which in turn can be built from a number of independent sub-interpreters.

 ## Further reading